hjespers/teslams/README.md

 This is unofficial documentation of the Tesla Model S REST API used by the iOS and Android apps.
 It features functionality to monitor and control the Model S remotely.
 Documentation is provided on the Apiary.io site linked above.

-These programs and documentation do not come from the Tesla Motor Company.
+These programs and documentation do not come from Tesla Motors Inc.

 Be careful when using these programs as they can lock and unlock your car as well as control various functions relating to the charging system, sun_roof, lights, horn, and other subsystems of the car.